-We may be unable to predict future growth related to Deep TMS for MDD, OCD, smoking addiction, and other psychiatric indications because some of these disorders are inherently difficult to diagnose and there are frequent co-morbidities (overlap) in these disorders that complicate treatment methods.
+We may be unable to predict future growth related to Deep TMS for MDD (including reduction of comorbid anxiety symptoms, commonly referred to as anxious depression), OCD, smoking addiction, and other psychiatric indications because some of these disorders are inherently difficult to diagnose and there are frequent co-morbidities (overlap) in these disorders that complicate treatment methods.
 Diagnosis for psychiatric disorders, such as MDD and OCD, is based on an individual's reported experiences and mental status examination, and accordingly is subject to significant error.
 For example, it is estimated that about half of the individuals in the United States who experience a major depressive episode annually are not diagnosed correctly.
 In addition, there is a rising trend in which primary care providers, rather than mental health professionals, prescribe anti-depressant medications.
 Primary care providers often prescribe anti-depressants without a psychiatric diagnosis of disease.
 In 73% of visits in which a primary care provider prescribed an anti-depressant, patients did not have a psychiatric diagnosis.
 Without a psychiatric diagnosis, treatment cannot be tailored to the underlying condition.
 Accordingly, a significant portion of MDD patients that are considered treatment-resistant may be unresponsive to first-line treatment as a result of incorrect diagnosis, and any such patients may not respond to Deep TMS treatment.
 In addition, the H-Coils for our Deep TMS systems may prove to be interchangeable and clinicians may be able to treat patients with multiple disorders in the same procedure.
 With respect to comorbidities, there is a high rate of tobacco use amongst patients suffering from mental health conditions such as depression and anxiety.
 Approximately 3 of every 10 cigarettes smoked by adults in the United States are smoked by persons with mental health conditions.
-As a result of the foregoing factors, the addressable market for Deep TMS for MDD, OCD, and smoking addiction, may be smaller than we currently anticipate, and predictions for our future growth may prove to be inaccurate.
-This may ha
+As a result of the foregoing factors, the addressable market for Deep TMS for MDD (including reduction of comorbid anxiety symptoms, commonly referred to as anxious depression), OCD, and smoking addiction, may be smaller than we currently anticipate, and predictions for our future growth may prove to be inaccurate.
+This may have a materially adverse effect on our future results of operations.